Prasastha16/HR_Analytics_Report/README.md

-# 📊 HR Analytics Dashboard | Excel, SQL & Power BI
+# 📊 HR Analytics Report | Excel, SQL & Power BI

 An end-to-end HR Analytics project focused on employee attrition analysis and workforce insights.
 The project includes data cleaning in Excel, SQL-based exploratory analysis, and an interactive Power BI dashboard to identify employee turnover trends and key HR metrics.